 AFFILIATION

-Affiliation is based on approval by Professor Norton.
-The head of the school will usually be asked to organise a seminar to commence the affiliation process and the opportunity for the instructor and students to meet and train with Professor Norton and discuss requirements and suitability into the organisation.
+Affiliation is based on approval by Team Norton official committee.
+The head of the school will usually be asked to organise a seminar to commence the affiliation process and the opportunity for the instructor and students to meet and train with a Team Norton BJJ Certified BJJ BlackBelt and discuss requirements and suitability into the organisation.

 THE PLAN

 Upon successful affiliation with Team Norton, the Head Instructor and their school will be listed on the website.
 Instructors and students will have access to a number of online training clips which will assist them with the training program.
-Two seminars per year for each school by Professor Norton will ensure Instructors and schools are on target with their goals.
+It is recommended that each school host at least two Seminars per year with Professor will ensure Instructors and schools are on target with their goals.

 The Richard Norton BJJ association is not just about seminars but setting a standard and correct culture in each school.
 A recent conversation with the famous Rener Gracie indicates success in a Jiu Jitsu school is not based on sport alone but those who want to indulge in the art for other reasons such as self defence for what Jiu Jitsu was originally designed for.
 The program will ensure gaining a wider range of interest from persons not just those who want to compete.
 Richard Norton BJJ is traditional and has a code of conduct which fits in very well with many of the other traditional martial arts.